cloudfoundry/cf-for-k8s/docs/platform_operators/networking/ingress-routing-topology.md

 # Ingress Routing with Ingress Gateway as a Daemon Set

-The Istio Ingress Gateway is deployed as a Kubernetes Daemon Set with every Ingress Gateway directly listening on ports 80 and 443.
+The Ingress Gateway is deployed as a Kubernetes Daemon Set with every Ingress Gateway directly listening on ports 80 and 443.
 This allows a variety of ways to route to the Ingress Gateway.